vuola/UH_NumericalMethods/README.md

   - [Problem 4 plot d3 linear](exercise13/maxwell_boltzmann_linear_d3.png)
   - [Problem 4 plot d3 nonlinear](exercise13/maxwell_boltzmann_nonlinear_d3.png)

+## Mathematical libraries used in programs and scripts

+These are required dependencies in some executables and scripts.

+`sudo apt update`

+`sudo apt install libgsl-dev`

+`sudo apt install libopenblas-dev liblapack-dev liblapacke-dev`

 ## Python environment: in case you want to run the submitted Python scripts

 Extract the submission tar archive (you probably did this already)